MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/autoscale.md

 ## Get started with the autoscale feature

 This feature is disabled by default for every new resource.
-Follow these instructions to enable it.
+To enable it, use the following information.

 #### [Azure portal](#tab/portal)